Navdeep-s/fast-file-transfer/README.md

-steps for typical so called "mac" and "linx"
+steps for typical so called "mac" and "linux"

 1. first install test.apk in your android device